Does my wife miss me during separation? Yes. But it’s not going to be that simple I’m afraid.

 It’s one thing for ex’s who have been apart for a long time to talk like friends.

-If you’re separated and she’s still talking like you’re friends (or still in a relationship) then… well I don’t really know what else to tell you.
+If you’re separated and she’s still talking like your friends (or still in a relationship) then… well I don’t really know what else to tell you.
 She misses you.
 You can’t switch that quickly to ‘just friends’.

-Equally if she’s asking to catch up or hang out as ‘just friends’ it’s because she’s missing you.
+Equally, if she’s asking to catch up or hang out as ‘just friends’ it’s because she’s missing you.

 If she’s talking about the past and the good times together then that’s where her mind is.